 Lisa started working at New Pittsburg Vet Clinic in January 2020.

 Lisa has been a Registered Veterinary Technician for over 30 years, graduating from Columbus Technical Institute in 1983 (now Columbus State).
 She loves assisting with dental procedures, surgery, patients and helping pet parents understand how they can better take care of their pet’s health.

-In her spare time she enjoys wood finishing projects, helping guys in the shop restoring tractors and taking care of the young calves on the farm.
+In her spare time she enjoys wood finishing projects, helping her husband and son in the shop restoring tractors and taking care of the young calves on the farm.
 She and her husband, Joe, have 4 children, 2 adult cats, and one big dog.
 She lives on a dairy farm in Shreve.
-Lisa enjoys being a 4-H adviser for Clinton Lad's and Lassies, and helping the 4-Hers with their projects.
+Lisa enjoys being a 4-H adviser for Clinton Lads ‘n Lassies, and helping the 4-Hers with their projects.

 Lexi loves painting, hiking, camping and enjoying time with her family in her free time.
 She has a golden retriever and three cats.